libbyshoop/database-book/_sources/07OperatorFramework/01Operators_Charts.rst

 -  A precedence chart is a directed acyclic graph; it is declarative (non-procedural), and, therefore, it **excludes notions** such as loops, conditional elements, or state.
 Adding such notions would turn relational algebra into a very different kind of language.

 Notice that I call each precedence chart a "Fragment."
-Fragment implies that what is shown could be only a portion of a larger precedence chart, or be complete.
+Fragment implies that what is shown could be only a portion of a larger precedence chart, or be incomplete.